-Automatic Lighting Off Feature The Automatic Lighting Off feature turns off the headlights, parking lights, taillights, side marker lights, license plate lights and instrument panel lights within 15 seconds of removing the key from the ignition switch and closing the driver's door.
+Automatic Lighting Off Feature

+The Automatic Lighting Off feature turns off the headlights, and all other exterior lights and the instrument panel lights within 15 seconds of removing the key from the ignition switch and closing the driver's door.

-This feature activates if you leave the headlight switch in the " ⇒ " or " ≣D " position, remove the key, open, then close the driver's door.
+This feature activates if you leave the headlight switch in the " FOGE" or " \(\bar{\text{\text{ED}}} \) " position, remove the key, open, then close the driver's door.